Rigidity/RigidML/README.md

 `util.data` The JSON data parsed from the body.
 `util.cookies` An assignable object of the browser's cookies.
 `util.cookie(key, val, options)` Assigns a cookie to the response.
+`util.result(message)` Sends a 200 status code and an success message.
-`util.error(message)` Sends a 400 status code and an error response.
+`util.error(message)` Sends a 400 status code and an error message.
+`util.updateCookies()` Updates the cookies from the request to the response.

 ## Literals
 `array` Each item in the list is executed individually.